FaithlessTheory/FaithlessTheory/README.md

 - 👨‍💻 All of my projects are available at [mizen.se](https://www.mizen.se)

-- 💬 Ask me about **Linux, Servers, Networking, Game Production & Kanban**
+- 💬 Ask me about **Technology, Linux, Servers, Networking, Game Production & Kanban**

 - 📫 How to reach me **robert@mizen.se**